hhollandmoritz/hhollandmoritz.github.io/_pages/about.md

 I am a graduate student at University of Colorado, Boulder studying Ecology and Evolutionary Biology, with a speciality in microbial ecology.
 I use molecular and computational tools to study microbial communities.
 My research focuses on the environmental conditions which influence community assembly and the molecular mechanisms that underpin community functional traits.

-Check out my [Twitter](https://twitter.com/hhollandmoritz?lang=en) account for the latest updates.
+Check out my [Twitter](https://twitter.com/hhollandmoritz?lang=en) account for the latest news.